Roxana Ng

 Roxana Chu-Yee Ng (1951–2013) was an activist and scholar for fair migrant labour, gender and racial equality, and decolonising pedagogy.
-She is noted for her research on the garment industry in Canada and its relation to immigration, gender, race, and class, as well as her contributions to institutional ethnography, embodied learning and critical pedagogy.
+She is noted for her research on the garment industry in Canada.

-Ng grew up in Diamond Hill, Hong Kong, and immigrated with her parents and two brothers to Vancouver, Canada in 1970.
-She trained in sociology and taught at the University of New Brunswick, Queen's University, and the Ontario Institute for Studies in Education (OISE).
-She taught sociology, adult education, and community development, and directed the OISE Centre for Women's Studies in Education (2009–2013).
+Ng trained in sociology and taught at the University of New Brunswick, Queen's University, and the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+She taught sociology, adult education, and community development, and directed the OISE Centre for Women's Studies in Education from 2009 to 2013.

-Ng was active in immigrant women's and garment workers' organising from the mid-1970s onwards.
-Her work informed advocacy for the protection of homeworkers in Toronto.
-Notably, she served as a board member of Inter Pares, and as board member then President (1994–95) of the Canadian Research Institute for the Advancement of Women (CRIAW).
+Ng was active in immigrant women's and garment workers' organising from the mid-1970s onwards, particularly in Toronto.
+She served as a board member of Inter Pares and as a board member then president (1994–95) of the Canadian Research Institute for the Advancement of Women (CRIAW).

 Life

 Early years

 Roxana Ng was born in 1951 in Diamond Hill, a hill in the east of Kowloon Walled City in Hong Kong which used to be a large urban squatter village.
 (Note: Diamond Hill underwent rapid social and architectural transformation in the 1950s and 1960s.)
 In 1968, she left to attend The Mount School, a Quaker boarding school in York, England.
 There, she was asked to change her name from Ng to Wu (the Mandarin translation) to make pronunciation easier for native English speakers.
 Ng refused.
 After graduation in 1970, she moved to Vancouver with her family.
 When they immigrated, Ng kept her last name; the rest of her family took on the Mandarin translation ("Wu").